Hydragun vs. Theragun vs. Hyperice (Hypervolt)

 Attachments

-The Theragun Pro now has 6 interchangeable heads, including a dampener, standard ball, large ball, wedge, thumb, and cone – all of them can rotate as well.
+The Theragun Pro now has 6 interchangeable heads, including a dampener, standard ball, large ball, wedge, thumb, and cone – all can rotate.

 This allows for a large range of massage options – for larger areas and small areas, including hard-to-reach knots between the shoulder blades.

-Plus, the Theragun app has a great guide showing you how to work on each muscle group, as well as treating other things like jet lag, morning stiffness, and more.
+Plus, the Theragun app has a great guide showing you how to work on each muscle group and treat other things like jet lag, morning stiffness, and more.

 The Hypervolt has 5 attachments – round (to narrow down on pain areas), flat (for denser muscle groups), bullet (trigger points), fork, and Cushion Head – a softer attachment for sensitive areas (great for sensitive people).